Coaching course FAQs

 Yes.
 The training is a recognised coaching credential, you simply need to ensure it is active on your membership profile and you can add COACH to your membership.
 This will not happen until you have completed all four modules.
 If you already hold another British Rowing membership, you can add this at no additional cost.

 Once you have achieved the first step in your formal coach education, you will continue to develop in your role through your coaching experiences and the learning opportunities available to you.
-The Coaching Stream outlines the range of opportunities for your ongoing learning based on your individual needs.
+The Coaching Stream outlines the range of opportunities for your ongoing learning based on your individual needs.Â

-Our Coach Development Opportunities run on an annual basis, and can provide you with bespoke one to one support from a skilled coach developer, alongside communities of practice and other unique learning experiences.
+Our Coach Development Opportunities run on an annual basis, and can provide you with bespoke one-to-one support from a skilled coach developer, alongside communities of practice and other unique learning experiences.Â

 The Advanced Coach qualification is aimed at coaches who are designing, implementing and evaluating the process and outcomes of long-term specialist coaching programmes.
-It is delivered in partnership with the University of Sterling and successful coaches will be awarded a Post Graduate Diploma in Professional Sports Coaching in addition to the Advanced Coach Qualification.
+It is delivered in partnership with the University of Sterling and successful coaches will be awarded a Post Graduate Diploma in Professional Sports Coaching in addition to the Advanced Coach Qualification.Â

-Who delivers the courses?
+Who delivers the Coach education?

-The courses are coordinated both centrally, and in partnership with your regional coaching chair.
+Module delivery is coordinated both centrally, and in partnership with your regional coaching chair.
 They are delivered by recognised British Rowing coach educators and assessors who have undertaken formal training, and continue to maintain their standards through standardisation events.

-Does holding a Club Coach Certificate make me a better coach than someone who has completed Assistant Coach Training?
+Does holding a Coach Certificate make me a better coach than someone who has completed Assistant Coach Training?

 Holding a coaching credential does not automatically make you a better coach.
 It is how you choose to use the knowledge you gain on a course and implement it in your own coaching environment that demonstrates if you are a successful coach or not.
 Being a great coach is not simply about winning races.
 It is about changing lives and developing those who participate in rowing, so they have the opportunity to enjoy lifelong involvement in our sport thanks to the support and encouragement they receive.

-For some it may mean winning medals, for others it may mean being able to simply enjoy being out on the water safely.
 British Rowing training and qualifications can start you on your journey of implementing new ideas, knowledge and continued growth through the experience of coaching practice.

 I do not think I can afford to go on a course.
 Is there any funding available?